curl/everything-curl/curl-users.md

 ![one billion users](one-billion-users.jpg)

-We use to say that there are a billion users of curl.
-It makes a good line to say but in reality we of course don't have any numbers that exact.
+We used to say that there are a billion users of curl.
+It makes a good line to say but in reality we, of course, don't have any numbers that exact.
 We just estimate and guess based on observations and trends.
 It also depends on exactly what you would consider "a user" to be.
 Let's elaborate.

 ### Open Source

-The project being open source and even very liberally licensed so, means that just about anyone can re-distribute curl in source format or built into binary form.
+The project being Open Source and very liberally licensed means that just about anyone can re-distribute curl in source format or built into binary form.